Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

     * Make sure that all the boxes (List, Upload/Delete, View Permissions, and Edit Permissions) have been checked.
 It should do this by default.
     * Select the **Add bucket policy** button and copy one of the below policies (read-only or read-write permissions).
 Change the name of `Resource` from “synapse-share.yourcompany.com” to the name of your new bucket (twice) and ensure that the `Principal` is `"AWS":"325565585839"`.
 This is Synapse's account number.

+#### Read-only permissions
-For **read-only** permissions (you only allow Synapse to read files that you upload to this bucket):
+For read-only permissions (you only allow Synapse to read files that you upload to this bucket):

 {% highlight json %}
 {